 Bathroom with bath, shower cubicle, WC and wash-basin

 Open plan living-room with kitchen and dining areas.
 TV, DVD player, CD and tape player and wood-burner.
-Electric cooker, combination microwave, fridge, washing machine/drier and dishwasher
+Electric cooker, combination microwave, fridge, freezer, washing machine and dishwasher

 Take care with the very low beam, part of the structure of the original barn, which separates the kitchen and living areas.